 - Management Specialist and Administration

 - Operational and Facilities Support

 Why we need job families

-The implementation of the National Framework Agreement resulted in new pay and grading arrangements, as well as more harmonised terms and conditions of employment for staff.
-We therefore needed to update our existing method of classifying staff for reporting purposes which was consistent with requirements from external agencies such as the Higher Education Statistical Agency (HESA).
+The National Framework Agreement resulted in new pay and grading arrangements, as well as more harmonised terms and conditions of employment.
+We therefore needed to update our existing method of classifying staff for reporting purposes which was consistent with external agencies such as the Higher Education Statistical Agency (HESA).

 The Vice-Chancellor’s Group agreed in 2009 to move towards a job family structure consisting of the four families.

-See the Job Families table for more detail and examples of jobs that fit in each job family.
-Please note that these are only illustrative examples of jobs.
+Visit the job families webpage for more detail and examples of jobs that fit in each job family.
+Please note, these are only illustrative examples.